 FERGUSON, Mo.
-(AP) — A look at some of the key figures in the case of Michael Brown, the black 18-year-old who was shot and killed by a white police officer in August — a death that stirred weeks of violent unrest in the St. Louis suburb.
+(AP) — A look at some of the key figures in the case of Michael Brown, the black 18-year-old who was fatally shot by a white police officer in August — a death that stirred weeks of violent unrest in the St. Louis suburb.

 Michael Brown graduated from Normandy High School last spring and was preparing to attend Vatterott College, where he planned to study to become a heating and air conditioning technician.
 Friends say he eventually wanted to go into business for himself.

 Relatives and friends described Brown, who grew up in a tough neighborhood, as a quiet, gentle giant who stood around 6-foot-3 and weighed nearly 300 pounds.
 He was unarmed on the day he was killed.

 Police said later that he was a suspect in the "strong-arm" robbery of a convenience store moments before the shooting.
 A family attorney said Brown may have made mistakes but did not deserve to die.